dhruvasagar/go-wasm-demo/docs/presentations/PRESENTATION_30MIN.md

 **Alex:** "The frontend and backend are validating differently...
 AGAIN!"

 > **Presenter Notes:** This is based on our actual demo!
-Show `shared_models.go` line 42-75 - the REAL validation function with complex regex.
+Show `src/shared_models.go` line 42-75 - the REAL validation function with complex regex.
 This pain point resonates with everyone.
 Ask: "How many have had validation drift between frontend and backend?"
 (Wait for reactions - this gets the audience engaged immediately!)

 ---